Cards and Stationery Logo Ideas:

-The Metamorphous font, with its Gothic and Renaissance influences, creates a romantic feel when placed alongside an icon that resembles a hastily scribbled note.
+The Metamorphous font, with its Gothic and Renaissance influences, creates a romantic feel when placed above an icon that resembles a hastily scribbled note.
 Great for a store that sells bespoke journals and cute, personalized stationery.
 This logo would look lovely engraved on notebooks.

 This flowing, connected font is a favorite on gift cards, making it a fantastic choice for a brand known for its gorgeous Christmas cards.
-The little gift box icon adds a sweet finishing touch, while the brown color scheme can be used on a variety of backgrounds depending on your target market.
+The little gift box icon adds a sweet finishing touch, while the brown color scheme can be used on a variety of backgrounds, depending on your target market.

 The pink and black color scheme creates a striking contrast that would look wonderful on white or cream cardstock.
 The unique icon, comprising a pink giftbox with a scissors and string on the inside, hints at the excitement of preparing gifts.
 A great choice for a stationery or gift shop.